yoiwa-personal/suid_sudo/README.md

    The options specified for the interpreter shall be the same as that specified in the `python_opts` or similar options inside the script.

- - If the `use_shebang` is enabled, put something like the following entry:

-        user ALL = (root:root) NOPASSWD: /full/path/to/script
+   If `inherit_flags` is enabled, list of options will vary according to various conditions: If `show_sudo_command_line` is enabled, you can see the exact sudoers line to set by calling the script with `--show-sudo-command-line` option.

 You can limit _unintentional_ invocation of script explicitly via sudo by specifying something like: